Euclid Quick Data Release (Q1). A first view of the star-forming main sequence in the Euclid Deep Fields: Results

 representing the mass the galaxies would have at the limiting magnitude.
-We then measure the $95$ percentile of the distribution of $M_{\rm lim} (z)$ for each redshift bin.
+We then measured the $95$th percentile of the distribution of $M_{\rm lim} (z)$ for each redshift bin.
 This is reported in Fig.\,\ref{fig:masscompl}.
-The classification into star-forming (blue dashed line) and passive galaxies (red dashed-dotted line) is done with the selection criteria based on the $\mathrm{NUV}$--$r^+$--$J$ diagram (as explained below).
+The classification into star-forming (dashed blue line) and passive galaxies (dash-dotted red line) was done with the selection criteria based on the $\mathrm{NUV}$--$r^+$--$J$ diagram (as is explained below).